Merwin Coad: Later life and death

 By the early 1980s, Coad was speaking at free seminars, marketed in newspaper advertisements with the headline, "You Can Buy Real Estate with $10 Down and Become Wealthy in your Spare Time."
 One such ad stated that Coad was "America's most effective and dynamic instructor on real estate and is the foremost consultant on no money down purchasing techniques."

-He is a resident of Washington, D.C., and Harpers Ferry, West Virginia, and now promotes on-line training courses in real estate investing.
+By the 1990s, Coad resided in Washington, D.C. and Harpers Ferry, West Virginia.
+He married Georgette Hill of Teterboro, New Jersey, on September 19, 1991.
+They divorced in Florida in April 1998.

+Coad turned 100 on September 28, 2024, becoming one of the small handful of former U.S. Representatives to have done so.
+He died on September 5, 2025, at the age of 100.
+He was the last living former U.S. representative who assumed office in the 1950s, and the last living former U.S. representative who served during the Presidency of Dwight D. Eisenhower.